Coarse-grained distinguishability of field interactions: Gaussian states and channels

 \subsection{Gaussian channels}

 A {\em channel} in quantum theory refers to the most general map from states to states which is consistent with the probabilistic interpretation of the convex combination of states, as well as with the system being part of a larger one.
 In the Heisenberg pictures, it must be a linear map between algebras of observables that is {\em completely positive}, and which preserves the identity.
 Classically, these map correspond to all stochastic maps.
 In quantum theory, channels include unitary transformation, but also maps which add noise to the system, and correspond to the evolution of open quantum systems.
 We will not go here into details of this definition, because we will simply focus on a special class of channels which map Gaussian states to Gaussian states, the so-called {\em Gaussian channels}.
-These also include all unitary transformations as a particular case.

 As with states, channels are characterised entirely by their action on the Weyl operators.
 We consider channels $\mc E$ with the following action

 where $X$ and $Y$ are linear on $V$, i.e., real on $V^{\mathbb C}$: $X^T = X^\dagger$ and $Y^T = Y^\dagger$.
 We can easily check that this maps Gaussian states to Gaussian states, provided certain conditions on the linear operators $X$ and $Y$.
 If $\rho_A$ is the Gaussian state defined by the covariance matrix $A$, we obtain using Equ.~\eqref{gauss} that